open-feature/java-sdk-contrib/CONTRIBUTING.md

 ## Dependencies

 Keep dependencies to a minimum, especially `compile` dependencies.
 Do not include dependencies specific to your module in the parent, add them to your module's `POM.xml`.
-The Java-SDK should be a _provided_ of your module, the parent POM takes care of this automatically.
+The Java-SDK should be a _provided_ dependency of your module, the parent POM takes care of this automatically.
 Keep in mind, one version of the Java-SDK is used for all modules.

 ## VS Code config